A Window to the Past

 Sightseeing Routes

-Kawagoe offers a glimpse of feudal lord lifestyle at Honmaru Goten among the unique historical buildings on Kurazukuri Zone!
+Visit Kawagoe and get a glimpse into feudal lord lifestyle at Honmaru Palace, one of many unique historical buildings in Kurazukuri Zone!

 Culture Kawagoe Station Hon-KawagoeStation